 Items filtered by date: August 2020

-Ankle sprains are common but need immediate attention.
+Plantar warts can be very uncomfortable.
 If you need your feet checked, contact Barbara J. Aung, DPM from Aung Foot Health Clinic .
-Our doctor can provide the care you need to keep you pain-free and on your feet.
+Our doctor will assist you with all of your foot and ankle needs.

 If you have any questions please feel free to contact our office located in Tuscon, AZ .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.